DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 The Internet makes a simplification and remodeling of the traditional modes of funding possible.
-But these new modes demand a design that is adapted to interaction and which has a fair balance between liberty and property.
-Lawrence Lessig has shown how changes in the general circumstances of society can help those who had a good grasp of the former circumstances to protect themselves and fight back against novelty, such as the case of the railways in the 19th century and the radio in the 20th century.[^24] Now days we might say that the ruling powers will change the Internet rather than be changed by the Internet.
+But these new modes demand a design that is adapted to interaction and that has a fair balance between liberty and property.
+Lawrence Lessig has shown how changes in the general circumstances of society can help those who had a good grasp of the former circumstances to protect themselves and fight back against novelty, like in the case of the railways in the 19th century and the radio in the 20th century.[^24] Now days we might say that the ruling powers will change the Internet rather than be changed by the Internet.